The Technical Support Team tracks and handles a variety of requests through our online ticket system.

 Ticket Management Stages

 Upon creating a ticket, you receive a system-generated email acknowledgment providing your ticket number.
 The Technical Support team prioritizes tickets according to severity levels and to your service plan, and works in stages to resolve all issues.

 Stage 1: Reporting a Problem

-When reporting a problem, provide as much detail as possible to help us understand and start investigating your issue immediately and providing you with a speedy resolution.
+When reporting a problem, provide as much detail as possible to help us understand and start investigating your issue immediately and provide you with a speedy resolution.
 To open an effective ticket:

 - View tickets created by other users in your organization to make sure you are not duplicating a colleague’s ticket

 - Note the instance where the issue occurred (Test or Prod) along with the URL